Precise measurement of the $\Lambda$-binding energy difference between $^3_\Lambda$H and $^4_\Lambda$H via decay-pion spectroscopy at MAMI: Result and Discussion

 Within uncertainties, our value agrees with the STAR measurement~\cite{STAR2020}, but deviates from the earlier emulsion measurements~\cite{Juric1973}.
-However, the emulsion value is a combination of $B_\Lambda(^3_\Lambda\mathrm{H}) = 0.06\pm0.11_\mathrm{stat.}$~MeV from 176 two-body decays and $B_\Lambda(^3_\Lambda\mathrm{H}) = 0.23 \pm 0.11~(\mathrm{stat.})$~MeV from 46 three-body decays.
+However, the emulsion value is a combination of $B_\Lambda(^3_\Lambda\mathrm{H}) = 0.06\pm0.11_\mathrm{stat.}$~MeV from 176 two-body decays and $B_\Lambda(^3_\Lambda\mathrm{H}) = 0.23 \pm 0.11~_\mathrm{stat.}$~MeV from 46 three-body decays.
 The reported $B_\Lambda(^4_\Lambda\mathrm{H})$ value from 155 three-body decays is $2.04 \pm 0.04_\mathrm{stat.}$~MeV, while the two-body decay mode is not reported because of larger uncertainties in the $\pi^-$ range-energy relation for $\pi^-$ ranges greater than 3~cm. $B_\Lambda(^4_\Lambda\mathrm{H})$ values from 760 two-body decays were reported in~\cite{Bohm1968, Gajewski1967} to be $2.28 \pm 0.11_\mathrm{stat.}$~MeV.
-The apparent systematic differences of about 0.2~MeV in binding energies evaluated from two- and three-body decays could possibly be attributed to a systematic error in the range--energy relation used in emulsion analysis~\cite{bohm1970investigation}.
-It seems difficult to quantify a systematic uncertainty associated to these earlier emulsion results.
+The apparent systematic differences of about 0.2~MeV in binding energies evaluated from two- and three-body decays may be attributed to a systematic error in the range--energy relation used in emulsion analysis~\cite{bohm1970investigation}.
 According to D.H.
 Davis~\cite{DAVIS1992369}, a systematic error of 40~keV should be assumed for any emulsion measurement done before 1990.
-It is not known if a correlation exists between the systematic errors in the emulsion data for the two hyperhydrogen isotopes.
+Whether a correlation exists between the systematic errors in the emulsion data for the two hyperhydrogen isotopes remains an open question.

 On the theory side, chiral effective field theory calculations~\cite{le2020} show that a deeper $B_\Lambda(^3_\Lambda\mathrm{H})$ can be reproduced by increasing the singlet $^1S_0$ $\Lambda p$ scattering length while weakening the triplet $^3S_1$ term, without contradicting existing $\Lambda p$ scattering data.
-Few-body calculations based on realistic YN interactions and taking channel couplings into account~\cite{Hiyama2014} further indicate that such deeper binding could even entail a bound $nn\Lambda$ system, underscoring the need for a precise $B_\Lambda(^3_\Lambda\mathrm{H})$ to constrain exotic hypernuclei and the underlying $YN$ interaction.
+Few-body calculations based on realistic YN interactions and taking channel couplings into account~\cite{Hiyama2014} further indicate that such deeper binding could even entail a bound $nn\Lambda$ system, emphasizing the need for a precise $B_\Lambda(^3_\Lambda\mathrm{H})$ value.